jmhertlein/reflective/README.md

-# ABCF - A Better (Bukkit) Command Framework
+# Reflective

-ABCF is a command framework for Minecraft server plugins that use the Spigot fork of the Bukkit API.
+Reflective is a command framework for Minecraft server plugins that use the Spigot fork of the Bukkit API.

-ABCF focuses on simplifying the process of handling commands.
+Reflective focuses on simplifying the process of handling commands.
 It offers a CommandExecutor implementation (TreeExecutor) that you add CommandDefinition instances to.

 Your plugin makes CommandDefinition implementations and marks methods with the @CommandMethod annotation.
 This lets the TreeExecutor register them.